 Volume 3: Onikujo (Oni Killer)

 Chimoguri Ringo to Kingyobachi Otoko was forced to end after Dengeki Comic Japan ceased publication in December, 2012.
-The series was able to resume two years later as Shin Chimoguri Ringo to Kingyobachi Otoko in Earth Star Entertainment's online publication Comic Earth☆Star.
+The series was able to resume two years later as Shin Chimoguri Ringo to Kingyobachi Otoko in Earth Star Entertainment's web magazine Comic Earth☆Star.

 Is it even possible to make a manga about blood-diving girls and a serial killer with a fishbowl for a head boring?
 Apparently, yes.
 You just need to never move past the concept.
 Basically, after you have seen the MAL page for this manga, you have seen it all.
 Here, you can add it to your Completed list now.